Cigarette smoking is the cause of over 90 per cent of lung cancer cases. The National Cancer Centre Singapore (NCCS) shares other causes and risks.

 Exposure to unsafe levels of radon gas – radon gas is a radioactive gas produced from the natural breakdown of uranium in soil and rocks.
 It is present in the air we breathe

-“Other risk factors include a family history of lung cancer, excessive intake of alcohol, and smoking-related lung diseases such as emphysema,” says Dr Tan.
+“Other risk factors include a family history of lung cancer, excessive intake of alcohol, and smoking-related lung diseases such as emphysema,” says Clin Assoc Prof Tan.

 See the next page for